At St Aloysius College, we do not mistake a curriculum for an education.

 The VCAL Program is suitable for students whose future pathways are not determined by the restrictions of gaining an ATAR.
 The VCAL program values collaborative projects, problem-solving, entrepreneurship and independence.
 Students with an interest in experiencing the workplace, leading to internships or apprenticeships are catered for in this alternate senior certificate.
 In addition, on the advice of our experienced Careers staff, students can include as part of VCE or VCAL a Vocational Education and Training (VET) component either on-site or taken in partnership with a local VET provider.

-All our staff are exceptionally well qualified in their various academic fields and, more importantly, are committed to encouraging your daughter to achieve her personal best.
-During these senior years your daughter will be assured of a personalised learning experience, where she is known and knows her teacher.
-She will further develop creative thinking and collaborative skills and make choices in her learning while developing a greater sense of independence.
-Not only will she achieve her best, but she will be well-prepared for success beyond the school environment.
+All our staff are exceptionally well qualified in their various academic fields and, more importantly, are committed to encouraging your child to achieve his or her personal best.
+Across these years, students further develop creative thinking and collaborative skills and make choices in their learning while developing a greater sense of independence.
+Not only will they achieve her best, but they are well-prepared for success beyond the school environment.

-Girls with specific learning needs are well supported at St Aloysius College and flourish here.
-Every girl learns in her own way and our Learning Diversity staff support our girls by giving students the specific support required to assist with the demands of everyday living and learning.
-Sometimes with specific one-to-one lessons or small group sessions.
+Students with specific learning needs are well supported at St Aloysius College and flourish here.
+Every student has a unique learning experience, and our Learning Diversity staff support the individual by giving the specific support required to assist with the demands of everyday living and learning, sometimes with specific one-to-one lessons or small group sessions.
 The Learning Diversity staff work closely with academic and pastoral staff as well as parents to provide assistance and support taking each student’s whole wellbeing into account.

 Our SAGE program aims to help students meet their potential and ultimately encourage their individual interests and passions.
 In having a specially designed programs for these students they will meet with like-minded people and create an encouraging and supportive community.

 Our SAGE program has three aims: